 The Employment Appeal Tribunal, although sympathetic, rejected the Claimant's application.
 It said that a two stage test should be applied.
 Firstly, was it a minor error?
 If not, the claim would be rejected.
 Secondly, if it was, the tribunal should go on to consider whether or not it was in the interests of justice to allow the claim to proceed.
 Although in principle the distinction between a natural and a legal person could amount to a minor error, in this case it did not.
 Each case should be considered on its facts, and as there was no error in the tribunal's Judgment, the Claimant's appeal was dismissed.

+I’m disappointed about this decision as it’s an easy mistake for someone who is acting without legal representation to make.
 The case does however underpin the value of legal expenses insurance for ACAS Early Conciliation.
 Although the system was designed with the intention that employees should negotiate without legal assistance it is not free of obstacles.
 If this claimant had taken out LEI, the error in completing the ACAS form would have been avoided, allowing him to pursue his action at tribunal.
 Additionally, the insurance would have covered the Tribunal fees and legal costs incurred.